-There must be evidence of direct supervision of the activity of the more junior members of the "on-take" team and a minimum of 10 (480 per year) new acute medical assessments and admissions during the 24-hour period are expected.
+There must be evidence of direct supervision of the activity of the more junior members of the "on-take" team and a minimum of 10 (480 to complete during the first 3 years of training) new acute medical assessments and admissions during the 24-hour period are expected.
 In addition, the trainee will be expected to have ongoing care/responsibility for a proportion of the patients for the duration of the clinical inpatient journey as well as follow up post discharge.
 In this capacity you should develop skills in non-technical aspects of care including discharge planning and end of life care.